 The most efficient, versatile, alternative-fuel cooking option in a power outage.
 Or any time!

 Pellets Produce Carbon Monoxide in Storage

 Deaths have occurred with sealed storerooms of bulk pellets.
 Danger is greatly reduced if smaller quantities are stored in ventilated areas.

 Most of the noxious, gas-producing elements are removed during the production of charcoal.

 How Does a Saffire Kamado Compare to a Pellet Grill?

 - Charcoal is more refined than wood pellets and produces a clean burn and a much larger source of heat than a pellet grill for much higher temperature grilling, searing and pizza cooking.

-- The Saffire ceramic kamado, with thick ceramic walls, provides much greater inherent efficiency for far less air-flow and fuel usage than a pellet grill.
+- The Saffire ceramic kamado, with thick ceramic walls, provides much greater efficiency for far less air-flow and fuel usage than a pellet grill.

 - The much higher flow of air being forced into a pellet grill has a cooling effect.
 It is also forcing the already warm air out of the grill at the same high rate.
 This loss of heat must be overcome with more fuel usage.

-- The Saffire kamado requires less service than a pellet grill as there is no electricity required and no control panel, augurs or fans needed in a kamado.
+- The Saffire kamado requires less service than a pellet grill as there is no electricity required and no control panel, augers or fans needed in a kamado.
 The Saffire is unaffected by power outages.